Can I resume routine dental care?

 What can COVID-19 do to your lungs?

-Your lungs could become inflamed, making it difficult for you to breathe.
-This can lead to pneumonia, an infection of tiny air sacs (called alveoli) inside your lungs, where your blood exchanges oxygen and carbon dioxide.
+Your lungs may become inflamed, making it difficult for you to breathe.
+This can lead to pneumonia, an infection of the small air sacs (called alveoli) inside the lungs, where the blood exchanges oxygen and carbon dioxide.

 Can I stay at home if I have the coronavirus disease?

 Most people with COVID-19 have mild illnesses and can recover at home without medical attention.
 Do not leave the house except for medical attention.
 Do not visit public areas.

 UCLA researchers are the first to create a version of COVID-19 in mice that shows how the disease damages organs other than the lungs.
 With their model, the scientists discovered that the SARS-CoV-2 virus can stop the production of energy in the cells of the heart, kidneys, spleen and other organs.